hyperledger-labs/splice/README.md

 #### Background

 This section discusses how to contribute, or add new frontend code for an app.
-To understand how to run frontends locally, see [Building and Running the Wallet and Splitwise Apps](#building-and-running-the-wallet-and-splitwise-apps).
+To understand how to run frontends locally, see [Building and Running the Wallet and Splitwell Apps](#building-and-running-the-wallet-and-splitwell-apps).

 Frontend code projects are managed via [`npm workspaces`](https://docs.npmjs.com/cli/v8/using-npm/workspaces).
 This gives us a way to manage multiple distinct NPM packages all co-located in the same monorepo, and confers several benefits: